 Kindergarten participates in the hot lunch program, school wide assemblies, school Christmas program, field day, cooking activities, and many themed days.

-Both St. Mary's teachers prepare their students for reading utilizing the Star Reading Accelerated Reading (AR) program.
+Our teachers prepare their students for reading utilizing the Star Reading Accelerated Reading (AR) program.
 At the beginning of September, students are given the Early Literacy Test to evaluate their reading abilities.
 Students take a short quiz on books that they have read, or have been read to.
-Tests are taken on a computer in the classroom, or on a wireless NEO keyboard/screen device.
+Tests are taken on Chromebooks.
 As students build their reading skills, they are tested three other times throughout the school year.
 This reading program is customized to each student's abilities and remains challenging throughout the year.
 Parents also come into the classrooms to help students with reading and testing.

 Smart Boards are used in each classroom throughout the day.
 Teachers use programs available through their reading program, as well as math, religion, and science curriculums.
 The Smart Board is joined to the teacher's computer and serves as a giant touch-screen monitor.
 The board is interactive.
 Students and teachers can write and drag objects just as they can on a personal tablet, but it is as large as a chalk board.
 Videos and photographs can be shown and music can be played.
-Also starting in kindergarten, students attend weekly computer classes to learn basics keyboarding to become more familiar with computer technology.
+Starting in kindergarten, students attend weekly computer classes to learn basic keyboarding and other computer skills.

 While academic goals have changed, proper social interaction and behavior expectations have remained the same.
 According to Mrs. Williams and Mrs. Mesich, there is just as much to learn about a school routine, behavior, and working and playing with other students as the academics.
 For some students, this is their first exposure to a classroom setting.
 For others, the full-day program is the longest time they have been away from a parent/caregiver.